xenserver/xencert/docs/xenserver-xencert-guide.md

 - If testing using ISCSI, FC or FCOE then you are required to run these tests on a licensed host, with either XenServer Enterprise or Xenserver Virtual Apps or Desktop entitlement.
 This is so that the GFS2 SR can be tested.
 If you are a XenServer Partner, then demo licenses can be acquired through the Xenserver Ready programme.
 See <https://www.citrix.co.uk/partner-programs/citrix-ready/> for more details.

 ### Installation
-XenCert is part of a separate supplemental pack.
+Shared storage certification kit is part of a separate supplemental pack.
 The pack needs to be installed after installing XenServer.

-For the installation the supplemental pack xencert-supp-pack.iso needs to be transferred to the control domain, Dom0, of the host under test using either wget or scp.
+For the installation the supplemental pack xenserver-shared-storage-cert-kit-xs8.iso needs to be transferred to the control domain, Dom0, of the host under test using either wget or scp.
 Copy the ISO onto the /root directory.

 The supplemental pack subsequently needs to be installed using the following command:

-    xe update-upload file-name=”/root/xencert-supp-pack.iso”
+    xe update-upload file-name=”/root/xenserver-shared-storage-cert-kit-xs8.iso”

-The command returns the update uuid of xencert package on successful upload.
+The command returns the update uuid of shared storage certification kit package on successful upload.

     xe update-apply uuid=<uuid of uploaded update> host=<host uuid>

-After installing the supplemental pack, XenCert can be found in the directory /opt/xensource/debug/XenCert.
+After installing the supplemental pack, shared storage certification kit can be found in the directory /opt/xensource/debug/XenCert.
 XenCert is made up of a number of scripts and support files:

     XenCert
     XenCertCommon.py